Defence, Security & Space Security and investigation UK-wide

 Do not start work before your licence arrives

 Working in a licensable security role without a valid SIA licence is a criminal offence under section 3 of the Private Security Industry Act 2001.
-You could face a fine of up to 5,000 pounds or up to six months in prison.
-Your employer also commits an offence if they deploy you without a licence.
+It is a summary offence carrying up to six months in prison and/or an unlimited fine.
+Your employer also commits an offence under section 5 if they deploy you without a licence — a more serious, either-way offence carrying up to five years' imprisonment on indictment.